tlozoot/cs-262-bank-protocol/README.md

+﻿TODO:
+- Fix this spec (new message format and exceptions)
+- Maybe add new exception for balances being too large (both client and server checks)

-﻿Wire protocol for a simple banking application
+Wire protocol for a simple banking application
 =============================================

 **Student ID: 136**